This image is the cover for the book Deep Black: Dark Zone

 Deep Black: Dark Zone

-In a secluded headquarters on the other side of the globe a terrorist mission is underway-a plan to set-off an underwater explosion so great, and with such hellish force, that it could shift the very foundation of the earth's surface causing untold calamity and world-wide disaster.
-The terrorists call it God's Revenge.
+In a secluded headquarters on the other side of the globe, terrorists plan to set-off an underwater explosion of such hellish force that it could shift the very foundation of the earth’s surface.
+Envisioning world-wide disaster, the terrorists call it God’s Revenge.

 A nuclear warhead has gone missing.
 Small in size, it packs up to ten times the kilotons that exploded over Hiroshima.
 It’s now in the wrong hands, ready to detonate a world war of unfathomable proportions.

-In the top secret headquarters of the National Security Agency, a small cadre of special agents form Deep Black, designed to bring a techno edge to covert operations and eliminate the cyber threats to world peace.
-This is Charlie Dean's world-an NSA ex-marine sniper now enlisted to stop the unthinkable.
-But when his suspicions of a traitor in his shadow become frighteningly true, Dean's race against time could mean the end of the free world.
+The National Security Agency enlists ex-marine sniper Charlie Dean to stop the unthinkable.
+But when his suspicions of a traitor in his shadow become frighteningly true, Dean’s race against time could mean the end of the free world.

 Stephen Coonts, Jim DeFelice